Nursing Abuse Lawyer in Florida

 The Elder Justice Roadmap, an initiative funded by the U.S. Department of Justice, defines elder abuse as: “physical, sexual, or psychological abuse, as well as neglect, abandonments, and financial exploitation of an older person by another person or entity, that occurs in any setting (e.g. home, community, or facility), either in a relationship where there is an expectation of trust and/or when an older person is targeted based on age or disability.”

 When we think of abuse, we often think primarily of its physical or sexual characteristics.
 For vulnerable, aging Americans, this is only one small aspect of a much larger problem.
-While physical or sexual abuse is a tragic occurrence, it’s not the only form of abuse that we should be aware of when considering the care of our loved ones.
+Physical or sexual abuse is a tragic occurrence.
+However, it’s not the only form of abuse that we should be aware of when considering the care of our loved ones.

 Types of Elder Care Abuse